 Greg Logiodice is a Director for Deloitte Consulting.
 Greg was born, raised and currently lives in the Village of Nyack.
 Greg is married and has two daughters in the Nyack Public School system.

 Jim is a Nyack resident who also serves as the chairman of the Nyack Parks Commission.
 By day he gets to play with cool gadgets as senior electronics editor at Consumer Reports, and as a freelancer he's written for numerous national publications ranging from BusinessWeek to Rolling Stone.
-His favorite assignment, however, is being dad to his 11-year-old son Tyler.
+His favorite assignment, however, is being dad to his son Tyler.
 In his spare time he builds guitars and jams with a band, rides motorcycles, and enjoys sailing—hobbies he hasn't yet successfully figured out how to combine.

 Valerie is a Rockland native and has been a Nyack resident since 2006.
 She holds an MS in Special Education and has been working as a special educator in a variety of settings for twenty plus years.
 Valerie currently provides special intruction services and suppoort to families and children of the birth-5 population.
 She resides in South Nyack with her husband and two children.